Khazoda/bronze/Mod Description.md

 - ❌ This mod **will not** hijack all of iron's recipes with its own versions, e.g. Bronze Bucket, Bronze Shears etc.
 - ✅ This mod **will** come up with simple new utilities/blocks for bronze that don't feel out of place in the base game e.g. Sickle

 Also, much like the Basic Weapons mod, I intend to update this mod with each new major version of Minecraft going forward.
 If you've read this far, thank you!
-I hope you enjoy using this mod, and if you have any queries/issues contact me via the mod's GitHub issues, or in the CurseForge comments 🙂.
+I hope you enjoy using this mod, and if you have any queries/issues contact me via the mod's GitHub issues, via Discord or in the CurseForge comments section🙂.

 ## Third Party Related Projects
 [Slow Your Bronze](https://modrinth.com/mod/slow-your-bronze) adds compatibility between this mod and [Slow Your Roll](https://modrinth.com/mod/slow-your-roll).
 Thank you KayoticCarnige!